 Priming the cases in this method proved reliable and consistent, however trying to grab individual primers and load them into the priming ‘T’ bar on the press became tedious and I bought a Lee Hand Held Autoprime which sped up the process quite a lot.

 Now we have a fully primed case, there are only 2 things left to do, the next process really taking the majority of the time.

 Here we have to weigh out the powder charge for each individual case to 1/10th of a grain.
 For scale, a paperclip weighs 1 gram. there are 15.4 grains to a gram and we are working to 1/10th that. roughly the accuracy of 154th of a paperclip!

 I have expedited this procedure somewhat by adding a Lee Perfect Powder Measure which is set to throw just under the amount required and then the RCBS Powder Trickler (green and silver thing in the above picture) is used to put the last fine accurate amount of powder into the dish.

-The above scales started getting temperamental after a few hundred rounds, so I bought a well renowned RCBS 5.0.2 Beam Scale which is more consistent and much more accurate.
+The above scales started getting temperamental after a few hundred rounds, so I bought a well renowned RCBS 5.0.2 Beam buy xanax with paypal Scale which is more consistent and much more accurate.

 And onto the final stage seating the bullet using our bullet seating die.
 These rounds are tailored exactly to my rifle, the depth at which the bullets are seated is no accident, it was worked out using a specific method to see how far from the bolt face to the lands was, and then backed off so that the bullet when chambered would sit around 20 thousands of an inch away from it.
 I will come back to this at some point in the future.